pal-lab/pal-lab.github.io/index.md

 ## [](#header-2)Johnson Controls

-In 2014, we helped Johnson Controls define a new product vision based on extensive interviews with customers and stakeholders.
-The new approach challenged the status quo and in 2016 the industry-first product was presented at the world's leading trade show for industrial technology in Hannover ([read more](http://www.johnsoncontrols.com/de_de/-/media/jci/be/germany/chillers/files/be_ykwkk_brochure_de.pdf?la=de)).
+In 2014, we helped Johnson Controls define a new product vision that radically prioritized customer needs.
+Two years later, the resulting industry-first product was presented at the world's leading trade show for industrial technology in Hannover ([read more](http://www.johnsoncontrols.com/de_de/-/media/jci/be/germany/chillers/files/be_ykwkk_brochure_de.pdf?la=de)).